TikTok Stats Roundup

-When writing the last article, we had a difficult time finding TikTok stats and interesting tidbits of information about the app.
+When writing the last article, we had a difficult time finding TikTok statistics and interesting tidbits of information about the app.
 Everything about it seems to be thinly spread out over the internet!
 Because of this, we thought businesses that are considering using the app as a part of their social strategy would benefit from a TikTok stats roundup.
 We know we’ve been considering it and we wanted to have an in-depth resource that speaks to the value of adding TikTok to a brand’s social media strategy.

 TikTok Growth Statistics

 TikTok’s user base has grown at an exponential rate.
 To give you a bit of a backstory, a Chinese internet technology company called ByteDance, TikTok’s parent company, initially launched a Chinese version of TikTok called “Douyin” back in 2016.
 Fun fact – it only took the developers 200 days to develop the app!

 ByteDance saw a ton of success with their Douyin app in the Chinese domestic market.
 Looking to expand, they acquired a similar musical app that was available in the North American market called Musical.ly.
 ByteDance combined the two apps and launched what became the TikTok app globally in 2017.

-Fast forward to the present day, TikTok, and it’s sister app Douyin (for the Chinese market only) from the parent company ByteDance have been downloaded over a billion times globally.
+Fast forward to the present day, TikTok, and its sister app Douyin (for the Chinese market only) from the parent company ByteDance have been downloaded over a billion times globally.
 That’s a substantial amount of growth in just three years!

-Thanks to the app’s impressive growth, it’s been valued at $78 million USD as of November 2018.
-How many apps or startups do you know of that are worth tens of millions within the first three years of operations?
+Thanks to the app’s impressive growth, it’s been valued at $50 billion.
+How many apps or startups do you know of that are worth hundreds of millions within the first few years of operations?
 It’s more than just silly lip-syncing videos and makeup tutorials – TikTok is the future when it comes to sharing short videos.

 Here are some quick facts about how much the app has grown: